-The total size of the computational domain is set by the parameters jpiglo, jpjglo and jpk in the i, j and k directions respectively.
-They are given as parameters in the par_oce.F90 module1.
-The use of parameters rather than variables
+The total size of the computational domain is set by the parameters jpiglo, jpjglo and jpkdta in the i, j and k directions respectively.
+They are given as namelist variables in the namcfg namelist.

-^{1.} When a specific configuration is used (ORCA2 global ocean, etc...) the parameter are actually defined in additional files introduced by par_oce.F90 module via CPP include command.
-For
+Note that are other namelist variables in the namcfg namelist that refer to the domain size.
+The two variables jpidta and jpjdta may be larger than jpiglo, jpjglo when the user wants to use only a sub-region of a given configuration.
+This is the

-(together with dynamic allocation of arrays) was chosen because it ensured that the compiler would optimize the executable code efficiently, especially on vector machines (optimization may be less efficient when the problem size is unknown at the time of compilation).
-Nevertheless, it is possible to set up the code with full dynamical allocation by using the AGRIF packaged [?].
-Note that are other parameters in par_oce.F90 that refer to the domain size.
-The two parameters jpidta and jpjdta may be larger than jpiglo, jpjglo when the user wants to use only a sub-region of a given configuration.
-This is the "zoom" capability described in §??.
+"zoom" capability described in §??.
 In most applications of the model, jpidta = jpiglo, jpjdta = jpjglo, and jpizoom = jpjzoom = 1.
-Parameters jpi and jpj refer to the size of each processor subdomain when the code is run in parallel using domain decomposition (key_mpp_mpi defined, see §??).
+Parameters jpi and jpj refer to the size of each processor subdomain when the code is run in parallel using domain decomposition (key\mpp\mpi defined, see §8.3).